 Chris Hadfield's Astronaut Insignia

-The astronaut insignia designed for Chris Hadfield's second ISS mission had to communicate both personal representations about himself and about the mission of the International Space Station.
-The first symbolic reference is the form of the crest itself, which is the same shape as a guitar pick symbolizing Chris Hadfield's passion for music.
-Inside this form, we see three stars, each representing his children.
-There are three interlocking crescents representing the stepping stones towards mars.
-The white cresent is Earth's atmosphere, the grey is the moon, and the red crescent is Mars itself.
-The earth is represented as a solid blue form encased by its atmosphere.
-This symbolizes Chris Hadfield's commitment to water preservation and the environment.
+The astronaut insignia for Chris Hadfield's second ISS mission needed to convey both personal elements about him and the International Space Station's mission.
+Its guitar-pick shape nods to Hadfield's passion for music.
+Inside, three stars represent his children; three interlocking crescents mark stepping stones to Mars.
+The white for Earth's atmosphere, grey for the Moon, and red for Mars itself.
+A solid blue Earth, encased by its atmosphere, symbolizes his commitment to water preservation and the environment.

 TEAM